Menu

 but not yet returend to the church.
 8 backpacks were brought already

 filled on Sunday, and many claimed backpacks were returned!
+18 of those

 from Saturday were completed and placed in the Sanctuary.